prasetyowira/IC-RAG-Vector/README.md

-# `ic_rag_vec`
+# `VectorICP`
 this is project for ICP hackaton, more info: https://codefest.notion.site/

 ## Project Overview
 ### Purpose
 This project aims to provide a secure, efficient, and decentralized solution for managing knowledge bases using embeddings stored within the Internet Computer Protocol (ICP).
-Leveraging vector embeddings and Hierarchical Navigable Small World (HNSW) indexing, it enables powerful semantic search and retrieval functionality, enhancing the capabilities of Retrieval-Augmented Generation (RAG) systems directly on-chain.
+Leveraging vector embeddings and Hierarchical Navigable Small World (HNSW) indexing, it enables powerful semantic search and retrieval functionality, the goals are enhancing the capabilities of Retrieval-Augmented Generation (RAG) systems directly on-chain.

 ### Target Audience
 The primary target audience includes: